feral-src/jeblock/README.md

 - As normal, set-up a Trigger/Puppetteer to perform the `/wringhands` emote for the above.
 - Install JEBlock (no configuration is needed).

-Now, when that restraint/restriction has been enabled, `/wringhands` will be triggered, and detected.
+Now, when that restraint/restriction has been enabled, `/wringhands` will be triggered, and detected by JEBlock.
 Jumping and performing other emotes will be blocked.

 Once the GagSpeak restriction/restraint is removed, the player will be able to move (which cancels the animation), and sets the plugin back to an inactive state.